Pour painted Christmas ornaments: an easy way to turn clear glass or plastic balls into gorgeous, colourful homemade ornaments.

 Now grab your second colour, and give a few small squirts, turning your ornament between squirts.

-Repeat with your remaining colours.
+Repeat with any remaining colours.

 If you’re looking for other ways to decorate clear, glass ornaments here are a few of our favourites:

-And you can find ALL of my easy and inexpensive Christmas crafts for kids on my Hooligans Christmas Pinboard.
+And you can find all of my easy and inexpensive Christmas crafts for kids on my Hooligans Christmas Pinboard.